LilithElina/CPANG19/pages/learning_objective.md

 description: Description of CPANG19 learning objectives
 ---

-Participants first will learn about limitations of linear reference-based methods and work through a brief refresher or introduction to standard approaches for processing sequencing data, including read alignment and variant calling.
+Participants will first learn about limitations of linear reference-based methods and work through a brief refresher or introduction to standard approaches for processing sequencing data, including read alignment and variant calling.
-Provided these motivating examples, we will use data from a variety of relevant sources to develop an intuition about pangenomic methods and a practical familiarity with applicable tools.
+Provided with these motivating examples, we will use data from a variety of relevant sources to develop an intuition about pangenomic methods and a practical familiarity with applicable tools.

 We will mostly use vg and other methods that read and write [GFA](https://github.com/GFA-spec/GFA-spec).

 For our exploration we have collected several data sets that combine genomic and phenotypic information, with a focus on contexts that are difficult to approach using standard linear reference methods:

-* Bacteria (with resistance phenotypes) http://www.nature.com/articles/nmicrobiol201641
+* Bacteria (with resistance phenotypes) from this [publication](http://www.nature.com/articles/nmicrobiol201641)
-* HLA typing, e.g. from ONT data (tobi can ask whether we can use data from Wigard Klosterman)
+* HLA typing, e.g. from ONT data
-* Yeast (with growth phenotypes) NCYC collection TODO Erik: get data from Ignacio
+* Yeast (with growth phenotypes) from the NCYC collection
 * Viral pooled population studies (HPV?)

 Using these data we work through various modules based on different functional aspects of pangenomics.